Kozármisleny: Present

 The town has a community centre.
 The Janikovszky Éva General Community Center came into existence with the unifying of the nursery, the kindergarten, the primary school, and the library.

 In the town there are two Catholic churches and a Reformed church.
 The original Roman Catholic church of the village was consecrated in 1971.
 Inside this church is a statue of St Margaret of Scotland.
 The second Roman Catholic church, built as a part of the convent, belongs to the St Francis of Assisi Sick Nurses.
-Its construction began in 1993 and was consecrated on 31 March 1997, to St Nicholas of Flü (Klaus Ruder, patron saint of Switzerland).
+Its construction began in 1993 and was consecrated on 31 March 1997, to Nicholas of Flüe (Brother Klaus, patron saint of Switzerland).
 The designs were made by Ottó Vince, an architect living in Pécs.

 Several local associations and civil organizations work in Kozármisleny.
 These are active in organizing the town's feasts, competitions and folk dance meetings.

 The town celebrates its day on 6 September.
 Awards are given on this day.

 East of Kozármisleny, there is a medium wave broadcasting station working on 873 kHz with 20 kW using a 133 metres high guyed mast radiator as antenna.

+Demographics

+As of 2022, the town was 90.2% Hungarian, 4.6% German, 1.9% Croatian, and 3.7% of non-European origin.
+The population was 32.5% Roman Catholic, 5.7% Reformed, 1.5% Lutheran, and 18.0% nondenominational.